Colourful Malaysian spices

 Pasar Malam (Night Markets)

-Learn more about managing your daily shopping.
+Learn more about managing your everyday shopping.

 Malaysian fruit market

-Table Etiquette: Proper Manners
+Table Etiquette: Minding Your Manners

-1 Right hand only
+1 The right hand only

 2 Understanding Halal